Ahh, Portland. The Oregonian city that holds such a special place in my heart.

 Start by sampling the roast at Stumptown Coffee.
 These guys have numerous locations all over the city and have made a name for themselves by perfecting the brewing process from start to finish, and by having a truly exceptional cold brew.

-8. Visit one (or all) of the gardens
+8. Visit some of the gardens

 The Lan Su Chinese Garden in downtown is surprisingly quiet and absolutely beautiful; I spent a good hour just sitting around and admiring the lily pond, quaint bridges, and Chinese-style buildings.